 Inaugurated in March 2013, MAR serves as a proactive space of support to education and works in partnership with the Rio de Janeiro Municipal Education Department and other departments of Education.
 The Escola do Olhar develops an academic program, built in collaboration with universities, to discuss art, the culture of image, education and curatorial practices.

 MAR is a project conceived and implemented by the Rio de Janeiro City Hall and Fundação Roberto Marinho.
-It has Grupo Globo as a maintainer, sponsorship from BG Brasil, as well as co-sponsorship from Souza Cruz, Dow as support for the Escola do Olhar and Brookfield as support for educational visits.
-It also counts on sponsorship from Braskem through the Cultural Incentive Law for the State of Rio de Janeiro for the MAR at the Academy programme and with support from the Government of the State of Rio de Janeiro.
+It has Grupo Globo as a maintainer, as well as co-sponsorship from Souza Cruz, Dow and Banco Votorantim as support for the Escola do Olhar, BNDES as support for exhibitions, Itaú as support for 18th Century Rio, when Rio became the capital, Grupo Libra as support for educational visits and TIM as support for MAR de Música.
+It also counts on support from the Government of the State of Rio de Janeiro.
 This is a project of the Ministry of Culture and the Federal Government of Brazil, through the Federal Incentive for Culture Law.
 Management is the responsibility of Instituto Odeon.